BootCamp-Club/example-repo/readme.md

 2. Add an **About Me** section to the readme.md file
 3. Push our changes up to our branches
 4. Merge branches into main

+---
+### About Sara
+edits and changes to the document here!

+I like doggos and traveling!